AntonioTorres23/OpenGL_Notes/Instancing.md

 **Instanced Arrays**

-While the previous implementation works fine for this specific case, whenever we are rendering a lot more than 100 instances (which is quite common) we will eventually hit a [limit](https://www.khronos.org/opengl/wiki/GLSL_Uniform#Implementation_limits) on the amount of
+While the previous implementation works fine for this specific case, whenever we are rendering a lot more than 100 instances (which is quite common) we will eventually hit a [limit](https://www.khronos.org/opengl/wiki/GLSL_Uniform#Implementation_limits) on the amount of uniform data we can send to the shaders.
+One alternative option is known as **instanced arrays**.
+Instanced arrays